ddrake/Integrated_Farm_Budget_Tool/README.md

 pip install -e .
 ```

-Download the data directory from the Google Drive folder and place it inside ifbt/
+Download the data directory from the Google Drive folder corresponding to the branch you want to work with and place it inside ifbt/.
+Note: The data on Google Drive contains only textfiles, which are compact, but slow to load.
+The current implementation for crop insurance premiums on the main branch looks for data in pickle (.pkl) files.
+If a pickle file is not found, the corresponding textfile is loaded, converted to a dict, and the dict saved to a pickle file.
+Currently, 1.3 GB of drive space is required for data for the main branch.
+The drive space required for the benchmarking branch data is less then 1 MB.

 ## Usage